 - Sample No.2: Bike

 Mr. Robert purchased 3 bikes from the same XYZ company for $3,00,000.
-Robert decided to pay for one bike, and the balance payment was made outstanding.
+He decided to pay for one bike, and the balance payment was made outstanding.
 Robert purchased the bikes on Feb 22nd.
 After a few days, Robert noticed that there were some scratches on one of the newly purchased bikes.
 He decided to return the scratchy bike and handover it on Mar 1st.
 Since he has an exceptional amount, that was adjusted and balanced with the process.

 The gross margin on the bike is 20%